PLangHQ/plang/Documentation/Services.md

 1. **Download the Package**: Visit the NuGet library page and click "Download Package" to receive a `.nuget` file.
 2. **Convert to Zip**: Rename the downloaded `.nuget` file to `.zip`.
-3. **Unzip and Place in Services Folder**: Unzip the file and place its contents into the PLang `services` folder.
+3. **Unzip and Place in Services Folder**: Unzip the file and place its contents into the PLang `.services` folder.
 4. **Reference in PLang**: Point to the unzipped library in your PLang `inject` step.

 This process allows you to leverage the vast array of existing libraries in NuGet for enhancing your PLang applications.